Brunadiasmiguel/Women_government_GDP/README.md

 - It contains the % of women in the national Parliaments throughout the years

-## Datasets organization
+## Datasets organisation

 In order to merge and clean the datasets and get them ready for Tableau, Python and Pandas library were used.
 Both files were imported into python jupyter notebook, cleaned and merged after cleaning.
 I decided to analyse only the last 5 years since the temporal descripencies in the % of women in the government throughout the years can be very strong and the main goal was to check the correlation with GDP.
 Therefore, only the years 2015 to 2019 were selected to export into CSV to posteriori import into Tableau.
 The name of the CSV file is tableau_data.

-## Tableau organization
+## Tableau organisation

-The Tableau story "Women in Parliament and GDP" is organized as follows:
+The Tableau story "Women in Parliament and GDP" is organised as follows:

 - Storypoint 1 "Distribution map 2019": Map with the distribuition of the metrics last year
 - Storypoint 2 "Scatter plot 2019": Scatter plot to correlate both metrics last year